horejsek/python-webdriverwrapper/README.markdown

 #### `_get_driver()`

-By default `WebdriverTestCase` create instance of Firefox.
-You can overwrite this method and create which instance of driver you want.
+By default `WebdriverTestCase` creates instance of Firefox.
+You can overwrite this method and create instance of driver you want.

 #### `_check_error_messages()`